kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 future extensions.
 Each key-value pair represents a priority parameter.

 The Priority HTTP header field is an end-to-end way to transmit this set of parameters when a request or a response is issued.
-In order to request reprioritization after a request has been issued, HTTP-version-specific frames are used by clients to transmit the same information on a single hop.
+In order to reprioritize a request that has been issued, HTTP-version-specific frames are used by clients to transmit the same information on a single hop.

 In both cases, the set of priority parameters is encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).